 Lectures.
 Student presentations of selected seminal papers.
 Two compulsory assignments/computer exercises have to be handed in.
 Calculations/colloquia orgainzed by students.

-A course website will be developed and used actively to distribute information and links to computer programs, websites and data.
+Canvas will be used actively to distribute information and links to computer programs, websites and data.

 Textbook: Philip W. Hedrick: Genetics of populations, 2011, Jones and Bartlett Publishers, LLC.